 Here's how it works: Volt accelerates using its electric motor by converting electrical energy from the battery into mechanical energy.
 When you step on the brakes, even slightly, the electric motor reverses this process, converting mechanical energy from the motion of the vehicle back to electric energy into the battery to be reused later.

 A. While the published EPA EV range for Volt is an estimated 38 miles, the electric range that customers actually experience may be higher or lower than 38 due to the driver's technique, the terrain, battery age and the outdoor temperature.
 On a full charge, most customers under moderate conditions will experience an estimated 25 to 55† miles of EV range.
-The high range of 55 miles is based on ideal circumstances – conservative driving using no air conditioning in mild outdoor temperatures.
-The 25-mile range represents a slightly more aggressive driving style using the heater in ECO setting in cold outdoor temperatures of 25 degrees F.
+A high range of 55 miles is based on ideal circumstances – conservative driving using no air conditioning in mild outdoor temperatures.
+The 25-mile range represents a slightly more aggressive driving style using the heater in ECO setting in cold outdoor temperatures of 25°F/-4ºC.

 A. There are a few ways to help with the extended range.